-Jake Gyllenhaal and Annaleigh Ashford Star in Limited Run
+Jake Gyllenhaal and Annaleigh Ashford Star in Limited Run on Broadway

 This musical, with a book by James Lapine and music and lyrics by Stephen Sondheim, has been highly acclaimed since it first bowed on Broadway in 1984.
 In 1994, there was a one-day special performance at the St. James Theatre, and since then it has also been revived in 2008.
 When the two-day concert performance last year at New York City Center took audiences by storm, the decision was made to bring the show to Broadway to reopen the recently purchased and renovated Hudson Theatre, bringing it back to its original purpose of housing Broadway shows.

 Critics Unanimously Agree that the Revival is Great

 Joe Dziemianowicz was equally thrilled to be relieved by Jake Gyllenhaal’s singing chops, as well as to enjoy the dazzlingly renovated Hudson Theatre in all its glory.
 He also referenced the crisp, colorful costumes and primary-feeling love story.
 Jesse Green from Vulture generally enjoyed the show, although he was less effusive than his colleagues, calling the production bare-bones but beautiful enough.
 He did not appreciate that the simple set, a holdover from the concert production as he supposed, revealed Sarna Lapine’s direction as muddy, as he deemed it, rather than nimbly holding the audience’s attention during key transitions.

-does not have a lot of time to gain traction at the box office.
+For such a limited engagement, Sunday in the Park with George does not have a lot of time to gain traction at the box office.
 Nevertheless, the show is doing quite well.
 In the last reported week of box office figures, the week ending February 19, 2017, the musical revival brought in a weekly gross of $855,538 over seven performances, which represents 87.79% of its gross potential.
 With a top ticket price of $399.00, the average paid admission was $127.73, and the audience was filled up to 100.0% of its capacity.